Minimum Perimeter-Sum Partitions in the Plane: Introduction

-It then remains to find the best among the bipartitions of the second type.
-Even though the number of such bipartitions is linear, we cannot afford to compute their perimeters from scratch.
-We therefore design a data structure to quickly compute $\myper(P\cap Q)$, where $Q$ is a query canonical 5-gon.
-Brass~\etal~\cite{bkssv-raq-13} presented such a data structure for the case where $Q$ is an axis-parallel rectangle.
-Their structure uses $O(n\log^2 n)$ space and has $O(\log^5 n)$ query time; it can be extended to handle canonical 5-gons as queries, at the cost of increasing the space usage to $O(n\log^3 n)$ and the query time to~$O(\log^7 n)$.
-Our data structure improves upon this: it has $O(\log^4 n)$ query time for canonical 5-gons (and $O(\log^3 n)$ for rectangles) while using the same amount of space.
-Using this data structure to find the best bipartition of the second type we obtain our main result: an exact algorithm for the minimum perimeter-sum bipartition problem that runs in $O(n\log^4 n)$~time.
+To sum up, our main result is an exact algorithm for the minimum perimeter-sum bipartition problem that runs in $O(n\log^2 n)$~time.
 As our model of computation we use the real RAM (with the capability of taking square roots) so that we can compute the exact perimeter of a convex polygon---this is necessary to compare the costs of two competing clusterings.
-We furthermore make the (standard) assumption that the model of computation allows us to compute a compressed quadtree of $n$ points in $O(n\log n)$ time; see footnote 2 on page~8.
+We furthermore make the (standard) assumption that the model of computation allows us to compute a compressed quadtree of $n$ points in $O(n\log n)$ time; see footnote~3 in Section~\ref{sec:dist}.

 Besides our exact algorithm, we present a linear-time $(1+\eps)$-approximation algorithm.
-Its running time is $O(n+T(1/\eps^2))=O(n + 1/\eps^2\cdot \log^4 (1/\eps))$, where $T(1/\eps^2)$ is the running time of an exact algorithm on an instance of size $1/\eps^2$.
+Its running time is $O(n+T(1/\eps^2))=O(n + 1/\eps^2\cdot \log^2 (1/\eps))$, where $T(1/\eps^2)$ is the running time of an exact algorithm on an instance of size $1/\eps^2$.